asethia/retaildsl/README.md

 <h1>Retail Promotion DSL</h1>

-This code demonstrate how to use Scala StandardTokenParsers with parser combinators.
+This code demonstrate how to use Scala StandardTokenParsers parser and combinators.
 I would like to narrate my experience in designing an external DSL for a retail application using the parser combinator library of Scala.

 Few sample DSLs (simplified for brevity) for accepting promotions defination from the business users to define promotion for SKUs or categories.